-The Developer shall determine which Technical Documents (or portions of) will be applied to the design of facilities covered herein.
+The Developer shall determine which additional Technical Documents (or portions of) will be applied to the design of facilities covered herein.
 Technical Documents referred to herein after are intended to establish basic standards, and include:

-- a) "Building Code Requirements for Structural Concrete" and Commentary (ACI 318/318R) published by the American Concrete Institute (ACI) - b) American Institute of Steel Construction, Inc. (AISC) "Manual of Steel Construction Load and Resistance Factor Design" - c) "Minimum Design Loads for Buildings and Other Structures" American Society of Civil Engineers (ASCE) 7-02 - d) International Building Code (IBC) with local amendments - e) NFPA 502 "Standard for Road Tunnels, Bridges, and Other Limited Access Highways" as amended in Attachment 24-1A - f) US Department of Transportation, Federal Highway Administration (FHWA) "Road Tunnel Design Guidelines" PR#50-52-3349
+- a) "Building Code Requirements for Structural Concrete" and Commentary (ACI 318/318R) published by the American Concrete Institute (ACI) - b) American Institute of Steel Construction, Inc. (AISC) "Manual of Steel Construction Load and Resistance Factor Design" - c) "Minimum Design Loads for Buildings and Other Structures" American Society of Civil Engineers (ASCE) 7-02 - d) International Building Code (IBC) with local amendments - e) US Department of Transportation, Federal Highway Administration (FHWA) "Road Tunnel Design Guidelines" PR#50-52-3349